CSWesley/MacScreenClose/README.md

 The password is "e", so you can't close it without that (or Command + Q).

+Why did I do all this for a personal tool?

 ## Installation
 #### Method 1
 You can use: